groovy-tutorial/groovy-tutorial/manuscript/09/09_05_Packages.md

 class: `mypackage.Person`.

 ## Compiling and running
-Now that you have a `Person.groovy` file and a `Main.groovy` file you can run `groovyc Main.groovy Person.groovy`[^short] to compile the two files.
+Now that you have a `Person.groovy` file and a `Main.groovy` file you can run

+    groovyc Main.groovy Person.groovy

+to compile the two files[^short].
 Once `groovyc` has completed you'll notice the following:

 1. A `mypackage` subdirectory has been created and contains `Person.class`
 1. A `mypackage/app` subdirectory has been created and contains `Main.class`